UltimaSerial Properties and Methods of UltimaSerial

 DI-195B has two analog channel (0)

-Max/Min Readings of the duration for UltimaSerial (version 2)
+Max/Min Readings of the duration for UltimaSerial (version 2 or higher)

 To catch the Maximum reading of a specified channel in the duration of the test (from the moment Start method is invoked to the moment of this method is invoked), add 1000 to the valid channel count mentioned above. i.e. 1000, 1001, 1002 and 1003